Chinese opera: In popular culture

 The Peking opera subgenre is the focal point of the 1988 play M. Butterfly, in which a spy for the Chinese government disguises himself as a woman performer under the alias Song Liling and enters a 20-year relationship with French civil servant René Gallimard.
 The latter is unaware that female roles in Peking opera are actually played by men due to women being barred from the stage.

-An update in January 2022 for the game Genshin Impact includes a story quest that features a musical number from the character Yun Jin that is in the style of Chinese opera The Divine Damsel of Devastation, which went viral as it was the first time many people around the world have heard Chinese opera.
+An update in January 2022 for the game Genshin Impact includes a story quest that features a musical number from the character Yun Jin that is in the style of Chinese opera.
+The Divine Damsel of Devastation, is an original work created by the game's developers, and went viral as it was the first time many people around the world have heard Chinese opera.
 Even Yang Yang, the Chinese voice of Yun Jin, was surprised about it.

 In the 2022 film Everything Everywhere All at Once, one of Evelyn's multiverse counterparts became a prodigious Chinese opera singer after being blinded in a childhood accident.
 Evelyn assimilates this version's abilities to improve her self-confidence and breath control during a fight.
 Later in the film, the interaction between various multiverse versions of Evelyn result in the Chinese opera version botching and then salvaging a performance.